dheera/big-yellow-proxxon-mf70-conversion/README.md

 * 6mm x 12mm x 1.5mm oil-impregnated brass thrust washer
 * 6mm x 13mm x 5mm spacer
 * 2 x M3 machine screws, 35mm, partially tapped
-* AliExpress MF70 conversion kit
+* AliExpress MF70 conversion shaft couplers -- you only need the "round parts" from the conversion kit -- there are some sellers which will sell only those parts to you

 ### 3D printed parts